aayushpratap12/wallpaper-app-v1/README.md

 **Wallpaper-app-v1**
-# A simple and elegant mobile application to explore, search, and download high-quality wallpapers.
-# Users can browse by categories, apply filters (colors, styles), and set their favorite wallpapers with one tap.

-# Welcome to your Expo app
+# Welcome to your Expo wallpaper-app.

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).